py2ai/py2ai.github.io/_posts/2021-02-24-How-to-send-audio-from-PyAudio-over-socket.md

 ## UDP SOCKET VERSION

 Alright, lets do the same things as above but this time using UDP socket.
+The process of reading audio data should be streamed smoothly, in case of UDP.
+The ```wf.readframes(CHUNK)``` returns at most CHUNK frames of audio, as a bytes object.
+These bytes are then sent to the client address using ```server_socket.sendto(data,client_addr) ```.
+If we don't put enough wait, the receiver will overload and the reliability that all samples are properly sent, will be highly compromised and could even result in no sound or exceptin raised.
+We need to put a wait using ```time.sleep()```, before sending the next CHUNK of audio data.
+Since we know that the sample rate of audio is 44100 samples per second, so it means that the time for one sample to send is ``` 1/sample_rate``` .
+In this context, all the samples in a CHUNK would require a time of ```CHUNK/sample_rate ```.
+Therefore, after sending a CHUNK we will put a ```time.sleep(CHUNK/sample_rate)```.
 Here is the server side code:

 ### server.py